 Why is communicating success important?
 Shouldn’t your clients just "get it" when they see your reporting?

-We’ll get to that later...for now, the first step to determining your ad’s success is setting goals with metrics that matter.
+We’ll get to that later...for now, the first step to determining your ad’s success is setting goals with benchmarks that matter.

 Here are a few of the key metrics to track that will help you measure success and determine ROI: